-- PSA-1 Each teacher utilized \$500 for instructional materials and supplies.
-The initial budget was for \$6000 because a teacher resigned mid-year, and we filled her position with a temporary FTE.
-Teachers depend on a small budget to deliver necessary resources to students to promote student achievement. - PSA-1.1 Teachers will attend a PLA retreat in July 2018.
-This expense should be budgeted for 2018-2019.
-Teachers benefit through the opportunity to attend Professional Development away from Stockton, and the information they bring back to their classrooms improve the systems determined to be successful at PLA and increase student engagement and student success. - PSA-2 Professional development for teachers in student-led conferences where parents discuss strategies parents may use at home to assist in student academic growth.
-Professional development continued through 2017-2018, but student-led conferences will begin next school year. - PSA-2.1 PLA administration continues to research best practice to train parents in core curriculum, assessments and strategies which they would be able to utilize at home to partner with teachers for student achievement. - PSA-3 Teachers attended three days of training prior to the start of the school year.
-Teachers are trained in tight and loose procedures and systems in order to increase use of best practice in the classroom and benefit student learning. - PSA-3.1 Teachers continued to participate in in-house Professional Development throughout the year in PLC process and collaboration, rigor and relevance, and student-led conferences. - PSA-4 Teachers will attend a PLA retreat in July 2018.
-This expense should be budgeted for 2018-2019. - PSA-4.1 Teachers participated in on-site PLC training and actual work within a PLC process.
-Teachers practice participation in a PLC for 50 minutes each Friday where they discuss student achievement, develop SMART goals, and commit to common strategies to attain standard proficiency, student engagement, and increase student skills. - PSA-5 Tutors contracted through UOP did not begin until after the fall break, and UOP did not support PLA with as many tutors during school hours as we asked for.
-After-school tutoring was supported by staff resources throughout the school year, especially in science and math. - PSA-5.1 After-school tutoring was supported by staff resources throughout the school year, especially in science and math.

-LCAP Year Reviewed: 2017-18
+PSA-1 Each teacher utilized \$500 for instructional materials and supplies.
+Teachers depend on a small budget to deliver necessary resources to students to promote student achievement.

+PSA-1.1 Teachers attended a PLA retreat in July 2018.
+This expense will not be budgeted for 2019-2020 school-year in order to send AP teachers to PD, to learn what's trending in advanced placement curriculum, and English and math teachers to new curriculum training.

+PSA-2 Professional development for teachers in student-led conferences where parents discuss strategies parents may use at home to assist in student academic growth.
+Professional development continued through 2018-2019, but student-led conferences will begin next school year.

+PSA-2.1 PLA administration continues to research best practice to train parents in core curriculum, assessments and strategies which they would be able to utilize at home to partner with teachers for student achievement.

+PSA-3 Teachers attended three days of training prior to the start of the school year.
+Teachers are trained in tight and loose procedures and systems in order to increase use of best practice in the classroom and benefit student learning.

+PSA-3.1 Teachers continued to participate in in-house Professional Development throughout the year in PLC process and collaboration, rigor and relevance, and student-led conferences.

+PSA-4 Teachers attended a PLA retreat in July 2018.
+This expense should be budgeted for 2019-2020.

+PSA-4.1 Teachers participated in on-site PLC training and actual work within a PLC process.
+Teachers practice participation in a PLC for 90 minutes every two weeks where they discuss student achievement, develop SMART goals, and commit to common strategies to attain standard proficiency, student engagement, and increase student skills.

+PSA-5 After-school tutoring was supported by staff resources throughout the school year, especially in science, English, Mock Trial and math.

+PSA-5.1 After-school tutoring was supported by staff resources throughout the school year, especially in science, English, Mock Trial and math.